cdlib/quickcheck-demo/README.md

 ## What is QuickCheck?

-"QuickCheck" is a testing library originally written in Haskell (ca. 2000).
+"QuickCheck" is a testing library originally written in Haskell (ca. 2000) and is based on Haskell's type system.
-QuickCheck now more broadly means to any property based testing tool, though the term has stuck.
+QuickCheck, a trademarked product, now commonly refers to any property based testing tool, though the term has stuck.
-Many popular test frameworks have adopted the ideas suggested by QuickCheck.
+Many popular test frameworks have adopted the ideas suggested by QuickCheck, though not all rely on type classes / classical inheritance to generate test cases.

 * [Wikipedia: QuickCheck](https://en.wikipedia.org/wiki/QuickCheck)